How Often Should You Actually Wash Your Hair? Three Experts Weigh in

 “The finer the hair, the more likely natural oils will weigh it down, so it is more difficult to go without washing.
 This is why it’s important to use a deep cleansing shampoo and conditioner when you do wash your hair,” says Joao.
 “Coarse and curly hair tends to absorb oils, and that actually helps the hair stay tame, so it is easier to go without washing.”

 To buy time between washing, Joao is a big fan of dry shampoo, especially those which come in a tinted version perfect for dark hair shades.
-“Not a lot of people know to use it right after you shower when your hair is fresh and clean, like the way you use underarm deodorant.
+“Not a lot of people know to use it when your hair is fresh and clean, like the way you use underarm deodorant.
 Apply the product before there is an issue, this will control unwanted oils and odours for a longer period.
 It will also give a lot more volume and texture to your hair,” says Joao.

 And if you’re stumped by shampoo choices, Joao recommends booking time with a pro before you buy.
 “There are no good or bad ingredients, there are different ingredients for different usages which are tailored to product functions and consumer needs,” he says.
 “Consulting with a professional hairdresser will help find the most suitable products that will give the best results possible.”

-Green Cricket Sky Shampoo, $14, greencricket.ca; Klorane Dry Shampoo with Oat Milk, $18, klorane.com
+Green Cricket Sky Shampoo, $15, greencricket.ca; Klorane Dry Shampoo with Oat Milk, $16, londondrugs.com

 The dermatologist: “Don’t wash your hair unless it’s dirty or greasy”